mobilemuaythai/mobilemuaythai.github.io/README.md

 - includes transport to you (within a 5km radias of Sathorn Bangkok)

 ## What's included
-- 1 hour session includes
+- 1 hour session with
    - warm up
-   - Muay thai rounds
+   - High intensity and speed Muay thai rounds
    - core strength
+   - conditioning
    - stretching
 - All equipment provided
 - Requires only a 2x3m area.
 Lounge rooms, Gym or outside space.